TekWizely/go-parsing/lexer/README.md

 ###### Emitting Token Type Only

-For some token types, the text value of the token isn't needed, and the `token.Type` carries enough context to fully describe the token (ex. `'+' -> T_PLUS`).
+For some token types, the text value of the token isn't needed, and the `token.Type` carries enough context to fully describe the token (ex. `'+' -> TPlus`).

 For these scenarios, you can use `EmitType` to emit just the token type, discarding the previously-matched runes: